Examinations

 Examinations Offices

-Various examination offices deal with examination matters at Osnabrück University.
-Please contact the institution responsible for your degree program!
+Various examinations offices administer examinations at Osnabrück University.
+Please contact the office responsible for your degree program!

-For students in single-subject degree programs , the examination office of your subject is always responsible.
+For students in single-subject degree programs, the examinations office for your subject is always responsible for your examinations.

-Students on multi-subject degree programs (e.g. Dual-Subject Bachelor or Teacher Education) have different contact persons depending on their concerns:
+Students on multi-subject degree programs (e.g. Dual-Subject Bachelor or Teacher Education) have different contact persons depending on the problem they are trying to solve:

-• The examination office of the respective subject is responsible for all examinations you take in your subjects.
+• The examinations office for your chosen degree subject is responsible for all of the examinations you take in your subjects.

 Final Theses